infinitered/Parsistence/README.md

 # About

-ParseModel provides an Active Record pattern to your Parse models on RubyMotion.
+Parsistence provides an Active Record pattern to your Parse models on RubyMotion.
+It's an early fork from ParseModel but goes a different direction with its implementation

 ## Usage